Basilea Schlink: Life

 Schlink was president of the Women's Division of the German Student Christian Movement from 1933 to 1935, and twice interviewed by the Gestapo for her defense of Jews.

-Some years later Schlink was living in a badly bombed Germany with few resources, but it was important for her to repent for Germany's cruel treatment of other nations during the war, especially the Jews.
+Ten years later Schlink was living in a badly bombed Germany with few resources, but it was important for her to repent for Germany's cruel treatment of other nations during the war, especially the Jews.
 She felt the temptation to marry as other young women did.
 Instead she gave her mission the first priority, and so she became a Sister of Mary.

 On March 30, 1947, she and Erika Madauss founded The Evangelical Sisterhood of Mary in Darmstadt.
 In 1948 both the founders and the first seven sisters became nuns.
 From then on, Dr. Klara Schlink called herself Mutter Basilea and Erika Madaus called herself Mutter Martyria.
 Today, The Evangelical Sisterhood of Mary has 11 subdivisions all over the world, with in total 209 sisters, and about 130 of these are situated in Darmstadt.